-Pressure ulcers are commonly encountered in patients admitted to hospital and those in long-term care facilities.
+Pressure ulcers are a common problem in hospital inpatients and people who live in care facilities.

-Older people, and all patients with limited mobility or impaired sensation, are at particular risk.
+Older people, and all patients with limited mobility or impaired sensation, are at increased risk.

-Pressure damage most commonly occurs over bony prominences but can develop on any part of the body subjected to sustained localised pressure.
+Pressure damage usually occurs over bony prominences but can develop on any part of the body subjected to sustained localised pressure.